The Mammoth Site

 The Mammoth Site is a museum and paleontological site near Hot Springs, South Dakota, in the Black Hills.
 It is an active paleontological excavation site at which research and excavations are continuing.
 The facility encloses a prehistoric sinkhole that formed and was slowly filled with sediments during the Pleistocene era.
 The sedimentary fill of the sinkhole contains the remains of Pleistocene fauna and flora preserved by entrapment and burial within a sinkhole.
-As of 2016, the remains of 61 mammoths, including 58 North American Columbian and 3 woolly mammoths had been recovered.
+As of 2016, the remains of 61 mammoths, including 58 Columbian mammoths and 3 woolly mammoths had been recovered.
 Mammoth bones were found at the site in 1974, and a museum and building enclosing the site were established.
 The museum now contains an extensive collection of mammoth remains.

 Formation

-During the Late Pleistocene, the sinkhole at Mammoth Site of Hot Springs formed when a cavern in the Minnelusa Limestone collapsed.
+During the Pleistocene, the sinkhole at Mammoth Site of Hot Springs formed when a cavern in the Minnelusa Limestone collapsed.
 This cavern collapse created a steep-sided sinkhole, that was at least 65 ft deep and 120 ft by 150 ft wide at the surface within a Pleistocene terrace underlain by Spearfish Shale.
 The sinkhole is the surface expression of a vertical breccia pipe which provided a chimney-like path that allowed warm artesian water to percolate upward and fill the sinkhole with a steeply-sided pond.